 - clarifying, i.e. visually explaining some functions, categories, actions, not being the direct element of interaction themselves

-- decorating and entertaining, i.e. having lower functionality and higher aesthetic potential, providing decorative addition to general style, for example featuring some seasonal celebrations etc.
+- decorating and entertaining, i.e. having lower functionality and higher aesthetic potential, providing a decorative addition to general style, for example featuring some seasonal celebrations etc.

 The Features of Icons